 With more and more children and teens showing signs of lazy, unmotivated attitudes toward academics and achievement, parents are struggling to find tools that will inspire a sense of drive.
 But here’s the catch: most of the unmotivated kids I meet are sincerely motivated.
-They are just motivated for low value activity, which has no currency in the real world.
+They are just motivated for low-value activity, which has no currency in the real world.
 They merely are motivated to do what comes easy or what is entertaining.
 They are not motivated for tasks that they don’t like or for work they find difficult, challenging or even uninteresting.

 Thus, many are motivated to play video games, update their Instagram, watch TV, Netflix or YouTube… but unmotivated to do their schoolwork or help out around the house.
-Tension and conflict arises when you try to get them ‘going’ on their schoolwork or perhaps just clean their room.
+Tension and conflict arise when you try to get them ‘going’ on their schoolwork or perhaps just clean their room.

 In response to the first couple articles in this series, several readers wrote questions with some version of this:

 “I have read the articles Dr. Cale, but my kids just aren’t interested in their school work.
 What can I do to turn around their attitude?”